ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 <b>DuplicateHandle</b> can be called by either the source process or the target process (or a process that is both the source and target process).
 For example, a process can use
 <b>DuplicateHandle</b> to create a noninheritable duplicate of an inheritable handle, or a handle with different access than the original handle.

-The source process uses the
+The calling process can use the
 <a href="https://docs.microsoft.com/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getcurrentprocess">GetCurrentProcess</a> function to get a handle to itself.
 This handle is a pseudo handle, but <b>DuplicateHandle</b> converts it to a real process handle.
-To get the target process handle, it may be necessary to use some form of interprocess communication (for example, a named pipe or shared memory) to communicate the process identifier to the source process.
-The source process can use this identifier in the
+To get a handle to another process, it may be necessary to use some form of interprocess communication (for example, a named pipe or shared memory) to communicate the process identifier.
+The caller can use this identifier in the
-<a href="https://docs.microsoft.com/windows/desktop/api/processthreadsapi/nf-processthreadsapi-openprocess">OpenProcess</a> function to obtain a handle to the target process.
+<a href="https://docs.microsoft.com/windows/desktop/api/processthreadsapi/nf-processthreadsapi-openprocess">OpenProcess</a> function to obtain a handle to the other process.

 If the process that calls
-<b>DuplicateHandle</b> is not also the target process, the source process must use interprocess communication to pass the value of the duplicate handle to the target process.
+<b>DuplicateHandle</b> is not also the target process, it must use interprocess communication to pass the value of the duplicate handle to the target process.

 <b>DuplicateHandle</b> can be used to duplicate a handle between a 32-bit process and a 64-bit process.
 The resulting handle is appropriately sized to work in the target process.
 For more information, see <a href="https://docs.microsoft.com/windows/desktop/WinProg64/process-interoperability">Process Interoperability</a>.